- Digital Media

 Further information can be found under: www.swfr.de/beratung-soziales/versicherungen/

 During the semester the International Center organizes a series of excursions and events.
-The excursions are primarily organized for visiting students, however international and German students are welcome if there are enough places available.
+The excursions are primarily organized for exchange students, however other international and German students are welcome if there are enough places available.

 - Freiburg - City tour